pupil-labs/pupil-docs/user-docs/pupil-capture.md

 In Pupil Capture you can view a visualization of the pupil detection algorithm in the eye windows.
 For fine-tuning switch to this mode: `General Settings > Algorithm Mode`.

-**Sensor Settings**

-* `Resolution`: 192x192 for 200hz eye cameras.
-320x240 for 120hz eye cameras.
-* `Absolute Exposure Time`: Make sure that there is a high contrast between the pupil and its surrounding.
-In order to do so, you might need to increase brightness of the images.
-Start by testing one of these `Absolute Exposure Time` values: 64, 94, 124.

 **Pupil Detector 2D/3D**